Wolkensteine/WolkenBot/README.md

 # WolkenBot
 Just a small discord bot for myself and my friends<br>
-This is just the newest fully functional version of the bot.<br>
+This is just the newest fully functional version of the bot.<br><br><br>

+## Releases
+[Releases] (https://github.com/Wolkensteine/WolkenBot/releases) are not always up to date and might lack some features added since the release came up.
+They won't update themself.
+The bot is ready to run but doesn't check for newer versions.
+This might be added later though. <br>
+If you want the newest things (which are working correctly) just download the main branch itself.

 <br><br>

 ## Work in progress
 Currently working on adding the possibility for admins of a server to configure who can access which commands

 <br><br>
-# Feature list (This might be out of date when I don't remember to add the features here!)
+## Feature list (This might be out of date when I don't remember to add the features here!)
 Hello bot => Sends you back a hello and reacts with a wave hand on your message<br><br>
 !help => Gives you help to the bot (may be out of date sometimes)<br><br>
 !friend => Will send you a random message<br><br>